 Revision activities and sessions are provided before in-class test and final exam to support students learning in preparing for these time constrained assessments.
 This should boost students’ confidence and improve their performance.

-All the information about the processes of marking and moderating marks, the timing of assessments and deadlines for feedback provision are clearly provided in the module booklet and communicated to students through Weblearn as well.1 hour In-Class Test
+All the information about the processes of marking and moderating marks, the timing of assessments and deadlines for feedback provision are clearly provided in the module booklet and communicated to students through Weblearn as well.

 1. Borjas, G. (2016).
 Labour economics, 7th Ed., New York, McGraw-Hill.